3 Tips for Managing a B2B2C Product

 Written by Rajesh Nerlikar

-Rajesh is a co-founder of Prodify and Principal Product Advisor / Coach.
-He is currently the VP of Product at Regrow.
-Prior to that, he was the Director of Workplace Products at Morningstar, a Senior PM at HelloWallet (which was acquired by Morningstar) and a PM at Opower (which went public in 2014).
+Rajesh is a co-founder of Prodify and currently serving as a Board Member.
+Most recently, he was the VP of Product at Regrow.
+Prior to that, he was a fractional VP of Product at Savoni, the Director of Workplace Products at Morningstar, a Senior PM at HelloWallet (which was acquired by Morningstar) and a PM at Opower (which went public in 2014).

 Get New Content